Kelly Preston Dies of Breast Cancer at 57

-Actress Kelly Preston has died of breast cancer as first reported by People.
+Actress Kelly Preston died of breast cancer on Sunday, July 12, 2020, as first reported by People.
 She was 57.

 Married to fellow actor John Travolta since 1991, she is survived by her husband and their two children, Ella, 20, and Benjamin, 8.
-Their son Jett preceded Preston in death at age 16 in January 2009.
+Their eldest son, Jett, preceded Preston in death at age 16 in January 2009.

 A family representative told People in an exclusive statement: “On the morning of July 12, 2020, Kelly Preston, adored wife, and mother, passed away following a two-year battle with breast cancer.”